Know Your HVAC System Components and How They Work

 5. Condensing unit.
 The condensing unit is connected to the evaporator coil.
 This unit is installed by HVAC contractors on the outside of your home and filled with refrigerant gas.
 When the refrigerant has been cooled to a liquid by heat exchange with the exterior air, the condensing unit pumps the liquid to the evaporator coil to be evaporated into a gas once more.

 7. Ductwork.
 Ductwork refers to the system of ducts that transports air warmed or cooled by the system to the various areas of your home.
-Ducts are commonly made of lightweight aluminum, which is easy for HVAC contractors to install.
+Ducts are commonly made of lightweight aluminum.
 However, they may also be manufactured from steel, flexible plastic, polyurethane, fiberglass, or fabric.

 8. Vents.
 The vents are the rectangular outlets which transfer the heated or cooled air from the duct system into the individual rooms of your home.
-Made of high- and low-temperature safe metal, the vents are located on or near the ceiling and are usually fronted with angled slats.
-These slats direct the treated air downward to where people are using the room; often they may be manually controlled or even closed, to control the amount of heating or cooling and the area of the room to which it will be directed.
+Made of high- and low-temperature safe metal, the vents are located on or near the ceiling and are usually fronted with angled slats ("vents").
+These vents direct the treated air downward to where people are using the room.
+Often they may be manually controlled or even closed, to control the amount of heating or cooling and the area of the room to which it will be directed.

 Laura Firszt writes for networx.com.